Iberia (airline): Subsidiaries and alliances

 In addition, Iberia is an aircraft maintenance company, servicing its fleet and those of another 48 companies, including some leading European airlines.
 Iberia is a supplier of aircraft handling services at all Spanish airports and two in Equatorial Guinea; its airline clients number more than 200 and has 7300 employees.

 Destinations

+Joint businesses

+Iberia participates in a joint business with Qatar Airways and British Airways which includes the operation of three daily flights between Qatar Airways' Doha hub and Madrid along with up to 10 flights between Doha and London.

+Iberia also participates in the Oneworld transatlantic joint venture with American Airlines, British Airways and Finnair.

 Codeshare agreements

 As of May 2024, Iberia had codeshare agreements with the following airlines: